votingworks/vxsuite/docs/development.md

 We strongly recommend development in this repo on a VM running Debian.
 Our production machines are configured with Debian so this will allow for you to develop in the environment most similar to production.
 Additionally VM features such as snapshots make development much more straightforward.
-See the [Virtual Machine Setup Guide](./VirtualMachineSetup.md) for more details on how to best configure this VM.
-Then come back and follow the steps in the Debian quickstart below to get developing.

 For macOS, we recommend using [Parallels](https://www.parallels.com/) to run a Debian VM.
 For Linux, we recommend using